-Meeting Date: June 2, 2015 Agenda Item #: 5.14

-Topic: 3 rd Quarter Accountability Report

-Intent: Decision Discussion Information
+Meeting Date: June 7, 2016 Agenda Item #: 5.13 Topic: 3 rd Quarter Financial Accountability Report Intent: Decision Discussion n Int formation part of the board's oversight practice, a quarterly accountability report is to be presented to the Board at the end of each quarter.

-Background: In accordance with the Board's annual work plan, a
+Background: In accordance with the Board's annual work plan, and as

-Current Status: Attached is the 3rd Quarter Accountability Report.
+Current Status: Attached is the 3rd Quarter Financial Accountability

+Report.